ZSR3004/Cell-Tracking/docs/STYLEGUIDE.md

 ### 2.1 Overview of PEP 8

+PEP 8 is the official style guide for Python coding.
+It outlines coding conventions, including things like indentations, layout, when to use comments and documentation, naming conventions, and more.

 ### 2.2 Overview of Google's Python Style Guide

 ### 2.3 Key Differences and When to Follow